SophieTiger/fitness-recipes/TESTING.md

 About page showed an error:

-![html about page error](./readme_images/html_validation_error.png)
+![html about page error](./readme_images/html_validation_error.png) This is due to summernote being used.
+It was tought in the walkthrough and therefore I decided to use it.

 ### [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
 Used to validate the CSS in the stylesheet style.css.